leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 The `\renewcommand` line tells `minted` to use Shiki LaTeX instead of the default Pygments.

-The `\setminted` line tells `minted` to use a smaller font and a thighter line spacing on code listings.
+The `\setminted` line tells `minted` to use a smaller font and a smaller space between lines in code listings.

 The `\setmintedinline` line tells `minted` to use the normal font size in inline code, as opposed to the smaller font size we set above for code listings.